 But long before Rivers Casino Portsmouth opens their doors in 2023, bettors in Virginia will almost certainly have access to the BetRivers Sportsbook.
 This is one of the most popular sports betting brands in several states.

 The brick-and-mortar Rivers Casino brand—which has locations in Pittsburgh, PA; Philadelphia, PA; Des Plaines, IL; and Schenectady, NY—is a quality choice that’s worth looking forward to as well.

 Retail Sportsbooks In Virginia

 In-person sports betting outlets will be located inside Virginia’s brick-and-mortar casinos.
-And because Virginia doesn’t have existing casino properties, the sportsbooks will open when the casinos do.
-The earliest you can expect a retail sportsbook to open is sometime in 2022.
+And because Virginia doesn’t have existing casino properties, the sportsbooks will open when the casinos do, beginning in July of 2022.

 However, online sportsbooks are a totally valid, legitimate, and safe way to bet on sports.
 You get the same odds as you would going in person, and you’ll have a lot more choices because you can join as many as you want from your mobile device.

-Even if you could teleport to each physical location, there will only be five by the end of 2023, whereas there could be over a dozen legal and high-quality sports betting apps and sites in Virginia by the end of 2021.
+Even if you could teleport to each physical location, there will only be five by the end of 2024, whereas are over a dozen legal and high-quality sports betting apps and sites in Virginia right now.